scottdixon/ReactNativeSampleApp/README.md

-# React Native Sample App
+# React Native Sample App!

 At [TaskRabbit](https://www.taskrabbit.com), we are trying to understand the best way to build React Native apps.
 This app is a working app in which we implement new ideas or those that have worked for us so far.
 We'll write about it on our [tech blog](http://tech.taskrabbit.com/).